 Travel through the Appalachian Mountains and stop in quaint North Carolina towns such as Bryson City and the historic mining town of Murphy.
 Be sure to check out beautiful Lake Hiwassee in the Nantahala National Forest, this was the home of the Cherokee Indians for thousands of years.
 However, in the late 1830s, the Cherokee, and other tribes, were forced by government treaty to give up their land and resettle in Oklahoma.
 This began the sombre Trail of Tears.

 Your overnight stay is in Georgia's favourite mountain town - Blue Ridge.
 Nestled in 106 acres of Chattahoochee National Forest, enjoy time around beautiful Lake Blue Ridge, ride on the scenic rail road or take a gentle hike to local waterfalls.
 In the evening stroll along Main Street and enjoy Uptown dining in a small town setting, check out the art scene and listen to live music in the local breweries.

 On your journey back to Atlanta, stop in mountain town of Rome.
 Tucked in the foothills of the Appalachian Mountains, this quaint Victorian river town boasts award-winning museums and a beautiful downtown historic district.

-Gone With The Wind fan?
-You may wish to spend time in Marietta at the the Gone with the Wind Museum which houses an original collection of memorabilia relating to the book and movie.
+If you're a fan of Gone With The Wind, you may wish to spend time in Marietta at the the Gone with the Wind Museum.
+It houses an original collection of memorabilia relating to the book and movie.
 Alternatively, just 15 miles south of Atlanta, the Road to Tara Museum combines the real history of the Civil War's Atlanta Campaign and Battle of Jonesboro with Mitchell's Gone With the Wind.